biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 2. Provide the result type (which is also the return type).

 The second pitfall of `accumulate` is that it lives in `<numeric>`, not `<algorithm>`.
-Have you ever got the error `'accumulate' is not a memeber of 'std'`?
+Have you ever got the error `'accumulate' is not a member of 'std'`?

 Anyhow, despite its gotchas, `accumulate` has been super useful and popular, largely thanks to its second and more generalized form: